adamspanier/Distributed-Systems-Security/Documentation/Milestone2/Simulation_Tools.md

 4. [PyScada](https://github.com/pyscada/PyScada)

-      * **DESCRIPTION**: This Python-based package is an Open Source SCADA System with HTML5 HMI, build using the Django framework.
+      * **DESCRIPTION**: This Python-based package is an open-source SCADA System with HTML5 HMI, built using the Django framework.
 This tool would necessitate the use of a Python-based environment.

       * **INSTALL**:
          * See [https://pyscada.readthedocs.io/en/main/quick_install.html](https://pyscada.readthedocs.io/en/main/quick_install.html)

 6. [C104](https://pypi.org/project/c104/) - Only protocol?

-      * **DESCRIPTION**: This Python-based package is designed to simulate SCADA sytsmes and RTUs that communication using IEC 60870-5-104 protocol.
+      * **DESCRIPTION**: This Python-based package is designed to simulate SCADA systems and RTUs that communicate using the IEC 60870-5-104 protocol.
 IEC 60870-5-104 is a protocol in the IEC 60870 set of standards that allows control of SCADA systems.

       * **INSTALL**:
          * See [https://pyscada.readthedocs.io/en/main/quick_install.html](https://pyscada.readthedocs.io/en/main/quick_install.html)

 8. [RapidSCADA](https://rapidscada.org/) - Create custom SCADA setups - Maybe help?

-      * **DESCRIPTION**: This Python-based package is an Open Source SCADA System with HTML5 HMI, build using the Django framework.
+      * **DESCRIPTION**: This Python-based package is an open-source SCADA System with HTML5 HMI, built using the Django framework.
 This tool would necessitate the use of a Python-based environment.

       * **INSTALL**:
          * <code>python3 -m pip install c104</code>